 The sound pressure level (SPL) decreases with doubling of distance by (−)6 dB.

-It falls to the 1/2 fold (50%) of the initial value of the sound pressure.
+The sound pressure falls falls to the 1/2 times (50%) of the initial value of the sound pressure.

 The sound pressure decreases with the ratio 1/r to the distance.